WonderTools/TutorialsMongoDb/Day2.md

 ## Day 2

-During this session we will mainly focus on the CRUD operation within MongoDB.
+During this session we will mainly focus on the CRUD operation in MongoDB.

 ### CRUD operations